UIUC-iSchool-DataViz/project-fall2017/README.md

 the United States; the color of each mark should represent the value of the wave at the currently selected time.

-The waveform of each selected detector (selected by hovering, selecting from a dropdown, or by clicking on a detector) should be displayed as a line plot.
+The waveform of each selected detector (selected by hovering, selecting from an int slider, dropdown, or by clicking on a detector) should be displayed as a line plot.

 Annotate the spectrogram to indicate current time and selected detector.